-In times of market malaise ? like where we find ourselves in at the moment – there may be many investors who would prefer to invest in companies with more defensive businesses such as consumer staples.
+In times of market malaise – like where we find ourselves in at the moment – there may be many investors who would prefer to invest in companies with more defensive businesses such as consumer staples.
 Both Singapore and Malaysia are home to some of the largest consumer companies in the region.
+In here, let’s pit one of Singapore’s largest consumer companies, Wilmar International Ltd (SGX: F34), against one of Malaysia’s largest, Nestle (Malaysia) Berhad (KLSE:4707.KL).
+The aim is to see which has the better business fundamentals.
+An introduction Wilmar International is one of the largest agriculture and consumer companies in the world.
+The…

 In times of market malaise – like where we find ourselves in at the moment – there may be many investors who would prefer to invest in companies with more defensive businesses such as consumer staples.
 Both Singapore and Malaysia are home to some of the largest consumer companies in the region.